jackwatters45/odin-book/README.md

 ## next

-- forgot password stuff
+- problems + still need to do

+  - add nav to ones that meed it
+  - rename routes + pages
+  - autocomplete bs

+  - make sure link reset works
   - how to prevent people from randomly going to this these pages

-  - go through motions -> make pages work

-  - make sure link reset works
-  - routing wrong rn
-  - rename routes + pages

-  - tests + check actually works
+- tests
-  - add nav to ones that meed it

 - check todos + readmes backend + frontend

-- login page
+- commit

+- protect routes redirect
-  - cache userHistory
+- current user
-  - recent logins part
-  - alt login methods
-  - guest login
+  - get working
+  - make sure everything that sets it is working

+### after

 - look at facebook (add more shit below)
 - nav